 - Inconsistent reliability: Free options can disconnect randomly, exposing you temporarily, and they often lack kill-switch features.

 A classic cautionary tale from the VPN space involved free browser extensions that claimed to protect users but ended up sharing data with third parties or injecting ads.
 Always verify the extension’s privacy policy and trusted third-party reviews before enabling it.
-Does microsoft edge have built in vpn and how it works, pricing, and alternatives for Windows users in Canada 2025

 Best options for Edge extensions today free and paid